Volvo EX30 review

 • -No storage under bonnet

-You won't have any problems fitting in the front of the Volvo EX30, thanks to plenty head room and seats that slide back a long way on their runners.
+You won't have any problems fitting in the front of the Volvo EX30, thanks to plenty of head room and seats that slide back a long way on their runners.
+A couple of 6ft adults will fit in the rear seats, where the head room is decent enough and leg room respectable.

-The Smart #1 and Hyundai Kona Electric are also a little roomier in the rear, although if you regularly need to put adults in the back, the EX30 is a better choice than the Jeep Avenger.
+This is a small electric SUV though, so you don't get Kia EV6 or Tesla Model Y levels of rear space.
+The Hyundai Kona Electric, the Kia EV3 and the Smart #1 are also a little roomier in the rear.
+If you regularly need to put adults in the back, the EX30 is still a better choice than a Jeep Avenger Electric or Mini Aceman.

-The standard height-adjustable boot floor is useful, as is the fact you can fit the parcel shelf (or the charging cable) under the boot floor if needed.
+The standard height-adjustable boot floor is useful, as is the fact you can fit the parcel shelf or the charging cable under the boot floor if needed.

-Volvo EX30 boot open
+Volvo EX30 boot

 Buying & owning